 5. Take 5 minute breaks – often.

-If you’re planning on a long meeting — an hour or more — take frequent five minute breaks and start on time, every time.
-This will cut down on your meeting attendees worrying about missed called, emails, bathroom breaks, snacks and more, all of which distract from your message really sinking in.
+If you’re planning on a long meeting—an hour or more—take occasional five minute breaks and be sure to start on time.
+This will cut down on your meeting attendees worrying about missed calls, emails and other thoughts that may keep your message from really sinking in.

-7. Use a slide animation tool, like Prezi, to spice up your Powerpoints.
+7. Use a slide animation tool to spice up your presentation.

 New technology takes your boring old slides and adds unexpected flair to an otherwise dull presentation.
-Make your presentations “zoom” with cloud-based tools like Prezi, a great online free or paid solution that turns static infographics, slides and whitepapers into dynamic, awe-inspiring storytelling tools.
+Make your presentations “zoom” with cloud-based online presentation tools like Prezi and Haiku Deck, great online solutions that turns static infographics, slides and whitepapers into dynamic, awe-inspiring storytelling tools.

 8. Offer multiple ways to join the presentation.

-In our increasingly global world, telecommuting and joining from a remote office are the new norm.
+In our increasingly global world, remote work and telecommuting have become the new norm.
 If you have remote attendees, offer them a way to hear and see your presentation digitally.
-New web conference calling solutions, like GlobalMeet®, enable multiple webcam video feeds, embedded Powerpoint video viewing and more.
-And for really interactive presentations, try iMeet® video conferencing, which enables YouTube viewing, streaming video, social media connections and dynamic collaborative note taking with Evernote.
+New web conference solutions, like GlobalMeet®, enable multiple webcam video feeds, embedded PowerPoint video viewing and more.
+And for truly interactive presentations, try iMeet® web conferencing, which enables YouTube viewing, streaming video, social media connections and dynamic collaborative note taking with Evernote®.

 Did you know pictures are the top-viewed assets on websites and social media outlets?
 The power of images can make your audience laugh, weep, grimace and groan.
 This great PGi video shows you exactly how impactful images can be in your presentation.